timeplus-io/docs/docs/public-beta-2.md

   * For Versioned and Changelog streams, we now show a key icon to indicate that it's not an Append-Only stream.
 The row count and earliest/latest event columns are also now hidden.

 **Query Page**
-  * Added keyboard shortcuts to add or remove comments in the SQL editor: `⌘/` to toggle line comment, and `⇧⌥A` to toggle block comment.
+  * Added keyboard shortcuts to add or remove comments in the SQL editor:
+    On PC: `Ctrl + /` to toggle line comment, and `Shift + Alt + A` to toggle block comment On Mac: `Cmd + /` to toggle line comment, and `Shift + Option + A` to toggle block comment
   * More improved error messages for SQL queries, to show more details.

 **Sources**